ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 ## Anxiety

 Anxiety in the survivor can range from a light sense of insecurity to a strong panic attack, and the more intense and persistent the anxiety, the more it suggests an abnormal grief reaction.
 Anxiety comes primarily from two sources.
 The first source is attachment-related anxiety.
-This is the fear the survivor will not be able to take care of him- or herself and frequently comment "I won't be able to survive without him or her."
+This is the fear the survivor will not be able to take care of him or herself and frequently comment "I won't be able to survive without him or her".
 Second, anxiety relates to a heightened sense of personal death awareness-the awareness of one's own mortality increased by the death of a loved one.
 Carried to extremes, this anxiety can develop into a full-blown phobia.
 The well-known author C. S. Lewis knew this anxiety and said after losing his wife: "No one ever told me that grief felt so like fear.
 I am not afraid, but the sensation is like being afraid.
 The same fluttering in the stomach, the same restlessness, the yawning.
 I keep on swallowing."

 ## Loneliness